IBM/secure-chatbot-interactions-using-security-verify/README.md

 [IBM Security Verify](https://www.ibm.com/verify/verify-identity) protects users and applications with a cloud-native, software-as-a-service (SaaS) approach that leverages the cloud.
 Beyond single-sign on and multifactor authentication, Verify is a modernized, modular IDaaS that provides deep AI-powered context for [risk based authentication and adaptive access](https://www.ibm.com/verify/verify-identity/adaptive-access).
 IBM Security Verify provides a centralized user management interface that can be managed through the admin UI or automatically through REST APIs.
 It is built upon open standards such as OpenID Connect and SAML 2.0.
 There are a number of multifactor verification methods available out-of-the-box like SMS, Email, Voice callback one-time passcode, Push notification approval, Knowledge questions and so on.
 This code pattern uses the single-sign on authentication and email based multifactor verification method.

-This code pattern demonstrates a use case in retail domain where customers can create their account by registering to the application and then place order for the items.
+This code pattern demonstrates a scenario of retail domain where customers can create their account by registering to the application and then place order for the items.
 Later, if they want to check their orders, cancel the order then this facility is provided through chatbot.
 Chatbot is integrated with the webapp and avoid the hassle of login into the app to check your order.
 Though user does not need to login to start conversation with chatbot but with the help of security verify user's identity is validated by verifying email-id and the one time code sent by security verify.
 Once the identity is validated, the chatbot allows user to communicate further regarding their orders.

 The code pattern explains the following:
 * Add SSO to a java based webapp